F-1 Optional Practical Training

 Travel while on OPT is not restricted.
 However, based on USDHS practice, the ISO recommends that you wait until you receive the EAD and secure employment before making plans to leave the U.S.A. after graduation.

 You must carry the following documents when entering the U.S.A. during post-completion OPT.
 If you are missing any one of these documents you risk being denied entry and losing your OPT.

 - Letter from your employer verifying employment

 - OPT I-20 form with travel signature not older than 6 months (Only an ISO advisor can endorse the I-20 form with a signature.)

-- Valid F-1 visa (do not use a tourist visa or visa waiver program to enter the U.S.A. while on OPT)
+- Valid F-1 entry visa stamp issued by the U.S. Consulate (do not use a tourist visa or visa waiver program to enter the U.S.A. while on OPT)

 - Valid passport (at least for 6 months beyond the re-entry date)

 Social Security Number

 You can apply for the Social Security Number on the start date of OPT as printed on your EAD card.
 Please see instructions at our Social Security Number webpage for more information.
 If you have already have a Social Security Number, you do not have to apply again.